 Benetton looked down and out, especially after a dire Canadian Grand Prix.
 The Circuit Gilles Villeneuve was historically a happy hunting ground for Fisichella and, on the back of a streak of four podium finishes at the circuit, casual observers may have considered that another was possible.

 Instead, the long straights completely exposed the Renault V10’s shortcomings.
 The team were resigned to fighting for the wooden spoon with the similarly breathless Minardis at the bottom of the timesheets.
 Picture Benetton, a two-time championship winning team struggling to overhaul Minardi, which was armed with a car thrown together in six weeks and a four-year old engine.
 It must have been humiliating for the engineers at Enstone and Viry-Châtillon respectively.

-The problems mounted; Button jumped the start and copped a stop-go penalty for his troubles, and later Fisichella misjudged his braking point at the hairpin and deranged his front wing on Bernoldi’s Arrows.
-The race got more embarrassing, especially considering that the Arrows was fitted with an Asiatech engine – little more than a gutless year-old Peugeot, it had the legs on the B201s on the back straight.
+The problems mounted; Button jumped the start and copped a stop-go penalty for his troubles, and later on the first lap Fisichella misjudged his braking point at the hairpin and deranged his front wing on Bernoldi’s Arrows.
+Incredibly, the race was about to get even more embarrassing.
+The Arrows was fitted with an Asiatech engine – little more than a gutless year-old Peugeot, but it had the legs on the B201s on the back straight.
 Bernoldi slipstreamed Button, who swerved left to avoid being steamrolled…straight into the path of Fisichella.

 However, steady progress from Renault and a raft of upgrades from Enstone for the final five races of the season helped the team conduct a small turnaround in form – surprisingly, at two of the faster venues on the calendar.